-Text-dependent questions -
+Text-dependent questions ----

 Complete the third step of the Close Reading process 3.
-Use annotations and text-dependent questions to collect information and check student understanding.
+Use annotations and text-dependent questions to collect information and check Student understanding.

 Now let's think about the key details of the story.
 Think about this text-dependent question: What are the most important events in the story?
+Did the characters work together?
 Use key details and evidence from the story to support your thinking.
 Close your eyes and massage your brains and think about your answer.
 What are the most important events in the story?
+Did the characters work together?
 Use key details from the story and evidence to support your thinking.
 Be ready to share with a partner.
 Turn to the person next to you and take turns sharing your thinking.